yunruse/Noether/README.md

 73.4 °F  # temperature
 ```

-The CLI allows a few niceties such as slightly terser syntax, but otherwise behaves identically to Python:
+The CLI allows for a slightly terser syntax, with numbers before the unit name and `in` instead of `inch`:

 ```sh
 $ noether 5cm @ in --value